Randall S. Herman

 Randall Stuart Herman (May 29, 1914 – November 12, 1998) was a British Indian-born Guamanian politician.
 An independent, he served as secretary of Guam from 1950 to 1956 and as acting governor of Guam in 1953.

 Life and career

 Herman was born in Kodaikanal, British India, the son of Harold Herman and Winifred Wilcox.
 At an early age, he emigrated to the United States.
 He attended and graduated from Carleton College.
-After graduating, he served in the armed forces during World War II.
-During his military service, he attended Princeton University, completing his wartime military and civil government course.
+He also attended Princeton University, completing his wartime military and civil government course.

 Herman served as secretary of Guam from 1950 to 1956.
 During his service as secretary, in 1953, he briefly served as acting governor of Guam.

 Death

 Herman died on November 12, 1998, in Pebble Beach, California, at the age of 84.